parexchange/tradeapi/README.md

 ```
 "https://apiv1.parex.exchange/ping"
 ```
 Get Information your status.

+"apikey and secretkey"
+These variables are completely specific to your user.

 ```
 "https://apiv1.parex.exchange/getToken"

 ```
-The 'Get Token' call returns a token that is used in all subsequent API calls.
+The 'GetToken' call returns a token that is used in all subsequent API calls.
 Since a token is short-lived, it will be necessary to repeat this process to obtain a new token when the previous token expires.

 ` --- INPUT  --- `
 | Name | Type         | Mandatory| Description |